Delta is a risk and performance analytics service bought from UBS in the spring of 2017.

-The legacy StatPro Seven platform is still soldiering on, but software-as-a-service is clearly where it’s at.
+The legacy StatPro Seven service saw its revenues hold up well, with a year-on-year decline of 2% and is still soldiering on but software-as-a-service is clearly where it’s at.

 “This success is undoubtedly due to our early investment in cloud technology, over eight years ago.
 The complexity and scale of the technology we have developed will be difficult to imitate,” said Wheatley.

 “We are now firmly established as a leading innovator in the rapidly digitising asset management industry.”